-Learning outcomes are the skills or knowledge students should know as a result of being taught a unit of work.
+Learning outcomes are the skills or knowledge students should demonstrate as a result of being taught a unit of work.
 The purpose of assessment is to measure how much students have learned at a given point in time towards those outcomes.
-Teachers devise assessment programs which measure student learning towards the outcomes at different times throughout the year.
+Teachers devise assessment tasks which measure student's achievement of the outcomes at different times throughout the year.

-In this handbook, each faculty has published an Assessment Schedule for each subject indicating:
+In this handbook, each faculty has published an Assessment Schedule or Outline for each subject indicating:

-- the topics students will be studying each semester. - the assessment tasks which will take place throughout the year. - when each task will take place.
+- the assessment tasks which will take place throughout the year.

+- when each task will take place.

+- the syllabus outcomes.

+- the weighting of each task.